mtlpy/info/pycon2014-speakers.md

 Introduction
 ------------

-PyCon is going to be there in april, who is speaking from Montreal ?
+PyCon is coming, and we wanted to build a list of presenters from Montreal.

 ## Posters